Surf Sports: Lifesaving Competition

 Lifesaving Competition at Freshwater

 Club members have competed in all three components of the lifesaving competition over the past decade.
-The most popular of the three has been the champion lifesaver event.
 It has seen a number of competitors enjoy considerable success.
 Ben Kirkby has won at Branch and State level and also managed a Bronze Medallion at the Australian Championships in 2008.
-Clare Freakley won the Open State Championship in 2015, came 2nd at the 2017 Championships and the bronze medal in the 2015 Australian Championships.
+Clare Freakley won the Open State Championship in 2015, came 2nd at the 2017 & 2018 Championships and the bronze medal in the 2015 Australian Championships.
 Andrea Malm also won the 2015 State championship in the U15 event and the bronze medal at the Australian championships the same year.
+She also won gold in the State U19 event in 2019.

 The club has also had significant success in the First Aid event.
-Teams in First Aid Competition have won a number of medals at Branch level and achieved 1st place in thwe open Division at the 2016 & 2017 State Championships (Kelly Dobrow & Cheryl White), 2nd place in the 2015 event (Tom Duffy & Sharon Johnson), 1st place in the U19 State event (Julia Baker & Tahila Dearden) and first place in the 2015 U17 State event (Emma Schooley & Emma Smith).
-At Australian level, gold medals were won in the 2013 Australian U15 event (Julia Baker & Isobel Barry), the 2015 U17 event (Julia Baker & Tahlia Dearden), the 2017 U19 event (Julia & Tahlia) and the 2017 Open event (Cheryl White & Kelly Dobow).
-Silver medals were also won in the 2015 U19s (Julia Baker & Tahlia Dearden) and a bronze in the U17s (Emma Schooley & Emma Smith).
+Teams in First Aid Competition have won a number of medals at Branch level and achieved 1st place in thwe open Division at the 2016 & 2017 State Championships (Kelly Dobrow & Cheryl White), & 2018 & 2019 events (Julia Baker & Tahlia Dearden), 2nd place in the 2015 event (Tom Duffy & Sharon Johnson), 1st place in the U19 State event (Julia Baker & Tahila Dearden) and first place in the 2015 U17 State event (Emma Schooley & Emma Smith).
+At Australian level, gold medals were won in the 2013 Australian U15 event (Julia Baker & Isobel Barry), the 2015 U17 event (Julia Baker & Tahlia Dearden), the 2017 U19 event (Julia & Tahlia), and the 2017 Open event (Cheryl White & Kelly Dobow) & the 2019 event (ia Baker & Tahlia Dearden).
+Silver medals were also won in the 2015 U19s (Julia Baker & Tahlia Dearden), the 2018 Open event (Julia Baker & Tahlia Dearden) and a bronze in the U17s (Emma Schooley & Emma Smith).
+Julia Baker & Tahlia Dearden hold the distinction of winning Australian hold in the First Aid event for all age divisions from U15s to Opens.

 In 2017 Cheryl White & Kelly Dobrow were also named Sydney Northern Beaches and NSW Surf Sports team of the year.
 Tahlia Dearden was named 2017 Sydney Northern Beaches Youth Athlete of the Year and Sharon Johnson was named 2017 Sydney Northern Beaches Coach of the Year for her results with the club’s first aid teams.